 - Place the lid and gently press the plunger down.

-- Pour your French press coffee in a cup.
+- Pour your French press coffee into a cup.
 Enjoy!

-It might seem that this brewing technique is a bit time-consuming.
+It may seem that this brewing technique is a bit time-consuming.

 Nevertheless, once you try it out you’ll see that it seems effortless.